We know why you're here.

 “The high-expectation customer, or HXC, is the most discerning person within your target demographic.
 It’s someone who will acknowledge—and enjoy—your product or service for its greatest benefit.”

-If your Facebook ads can attract the high-expectation customer, everybody else will follow.
+If your Facebook ad copy can attract the high-expectation customer, everybody else will follow.

 For example, Google addresses the reader multiple times across their Facebook ad.
 Hopefully, the reader will feel like the ad is talking directly to them, making the offer more relevant and personal.

-One of the keys to high Facebook CTR is to make sure you're writing for your customer and no one else.
+One key to high Facebook CTR is to write for your customer and no one else.

 Successful Facebook ad copywriting starts by defining your goal.

-If you're hearing this for the first time, that’s because this rule often goes overlooked.
-But once you think about it, it makes a lot of sense.
+Hearing this for the first time?
+That's because this rule often goes overlooked.
+But once you think about it, it makes sense.

 Assuming your Facebook advertising goal is to get a person to click on your ad and convert, every sentence in your ad copy should contribute to that action by nudging the reader towards conversion.

 BarkBox, for instance, has a Facebook ad with a clear goal—getting people to sign up for a monthly subscription.
-No, wait… PUPscription.
+No, wait…excuse us, PUPscription.

 "One of the most important principles to keep in mind when writing your Facebook ad body copy is this: give your body copy a single goal, and stick to it."

-Another study by BlitzLocal analyzed 11,000 Facebook pages and found that engagement skyrocketed as posts got shorter.
+BlitzMetrics analyzed thousands of Facebook pages and found that engagement increased as posts got shorter.